DevanB/xstate-examples/trivia-game-react/README.md

 ## Running Locally

-1. After cloning and navigating into the `trivia-game` directory, execute:
+1. After cloning and navigating into the `trivia-game-react` directory, execute:

 ```
 yarn && yarn test